Communication, Marketing & Media Degrees

 Aaron McIntosh is a lecturer in the Department of Communication, Marketing and Media.

-Carolyn McNicholas is a Lecturer in the Department of Communication, Marketing and Media and teaches in the areas of marketing, organisational marketing, consumer behaviour, international marketing, marketing communications and e-marketing.
+Carolyn McNicholas is Subject Leader Marketing and a Senior Marketing Lecturer in the Department of Communication, Marketing and Media managing the team of Marketing Lecturers.

 Sarah Pedersen is a Professor in the Department of Communication, Marketing and Media.
 Her interests are in Computer-mediated Communication; Women’s use of Media and the History of Publishing.